 Positive Peace is the attitudes, institutions, and structures that help build and maintain peaceful societies.
 A fall in Positive Peace greatly increases the risk of instability and violence.

-At times of extreme political and cultural polarisation, as levels of Positive Peace deteriorate, the likelihood of an increase in violence increases, and individuals and groups who are ideologically disposed to violence become much more likely to carry out attacks.
+At times of extreme political and cultural polarisation, as levels of Positive Peace deteriorate, the likelihood of an increase in violence increases.
+As a result, individuals and groups who are ideologically disposed to violence become more likely to carry out attacks.

-Whilst data from this source is only available up until 2010, IEP calculations suggest that there has been a significant increase in violent political events from 2010 to 2019.
+Whilst data from this source is only available up until 2010, IEP calculations suggest that violent political events have increased significantly from 2010 to 2019.